signalwire/signalwire-js/.changeset/dry-hairs-rhyme.md

 '@signalwire/realtime-api': patch
 ---

-[internal] Base event emitter for Messaging API.
+[internal] Use baseEventEmitter for Messaging API.